-Sarah Tewhey BS, MSOM, L.Ac
+Sarah Tewhey BS, MSOM, L.Ac, MPH (2028 expected)

 Credentials

-PERINATAL HEALTHCARE and DOULA EDUCATION experience
+PERINATAL HEALTH and DOULA EDUCATION experience

 Birth and postpartum doula, attending over 100 in and out of hospital births since 2011.

-Current Chair of the Maine Doula Coalition
+Current Co-Director of the Maine Doula Coalition

 ACUPUNCTURE Education